 Discover Simple Living and a Sustainable Future in the Northern Amazon

-Ekōbius (eek-oh bee us) is a sustainable development cooperative, intentional community, ecovillage and survival training center promoting simple living, self-sufficiency, permaculture, ecosystem restoration, reforestation, agroforestry, biodiversity and indigenous self-determination.
+Ekōbius (eek-oh bee us) is a sustainable development cooperative, intentional community, ecovillage and natural survival training center promoting simple living, self-sufficiency, permaculture, ecosystem restoration, reforestation, agroforestry, biodiversity and indigenous self-determination.
 We began a new of community development interest program in September 2021, we offer a campground, kitchen and lodge for visitors and new members.

 Our organization is a non-religious, non-governmental, non-state and non-political cooperative foundation of independent stakeholders active in protecting the rights of native indigenous peoples and living in balance with nature while specializing in non-wood forest production of coffee, chocolate, cupuaçu, liquors, medicinal extracts, essential oils and traditional plant medicine.